Microdosing GLP-1 Peptides: A Detailed Guide

 The Right Way to Microdose

-As we can see, there are multiple ways to microdose GLP-1s.
-For example, you could start with a small amount once a week, and just stay at that amount for many months.
-Or, you could do 2-3 microdoses per week.
+There are multiple ways to microdose GLP-1s.
+One option is to start with a small amount once a week and stay at that amount for many months.
+Another approach is 2-3 microdoses a week.

-Or, you could start with microdoses, and slowly raise to normal doses, and then perhaps a maximum possible dose after many months.
+Some doctors also start patients on microdoses before slowly raising them to normal doses, and then a maximum possible dose after many months.
 The bottom line is that there isn’t really any one best strategy.
-You have to see what works best for you and experiment and adjust along the way.
+It differs from person to person.
+Whatever the case, it’s best to talk to your doctor.

 Split-Dosing GLP-1s

-Some folks also do what’s called “split-dosing,” which is similar but different from microdosing.
+Another related strategy is called “split-dosing,” GLP-1s, which is similar but different from microdosing.
 This is taking a standard GLP-1 dose and splitting it up into two or more doses per week.
-For example, you might split up a single 2.5 mg dose of tirzepatide into two 1.25 mg doses.
+For example, one might split up a single 2.5 mg dose of tirzepatide into two 1.25 mg doses.

-Much like microdosing, though, split-dosing hasn’t really been tested by researchers and isn’t recommended by doctors.
+Much like microdosing, though, split-dosing hasn’t really been tested by researchers and most doctors prefer to stick to standard dosing protocols.

-At the end of the day, it’s up to you.
-There’s basically no research looking at microdosing GLP-1s and the vast majority of the studies back standard, once-a-week doses.
+At the end of the day, it’s up to you and your doctor.
+There’s little research looking at microdosing GLP-1s and the vast majority of the studies back standard, once-a-week doses.

 Having said that, the benefits of microdosing are clear-cut.
-In particular, microdosing is a great way to ease yourself into taking GLP-1s by helping the body gradually get used to the medication, greatly reducing the severity of the side effects.
+In particular, microdosing is a great way to ease into taking GLP-1s by helping the body gradually get used to the medication, greatly reducing the severity of the side effects.
+We hope this article made you aware of the pros and cons.

 - Wharton, Sean, et al. “Managing the gastrointestinal side effects of GLP-1 receptor agonists in obesity: recommendations for clinical practice.”
 Postgraduate medicine 134.1 (2022): 14-19.